-Transaction Testing Procedure: Eide selected a sample of 60 policies issued, renewed or cancelled during the examination period, to ensure that all policies, riders and endorsements were handled accurately, timely and completely.
+Transaction Testing Procedure: Eide selected 98 homeowners' policies and 11 commercial policies issued, renewed, or cancelled during the examination period,, to ensure that all policies, riders and endorsements were handled accurately, timely and completely.

 Observations: Based on the results of Eide's testing, it appears that the Company is processing policies, endorsements, and riders in accordance with Company policies and procedures, and statutory underwriting and rating requirements.